rroemhild/hodd/README.md

 ### What's included

 * Runs complete in your browser, no server side setup
-* Auto discover devices and display them in cards with all the attributes, nodes and properties (read-only)
+* Auto discover devices and display them in cards with all attributes, nodes and properties
-* Support for boolean and enum datatypes, all other get renderd as text for now
+* Interact with settable properties, no data validation and only rgb support for color
-* Bonus: Horrible JavaScript and Vue.js source code, written by a SysAdmin learning something new
+* Bonus: Obscure JavaScript and Vue.js source code, written by a SysAdmin learning something new

 ### In the future

 * Some kind of online settings to connect to a different broker quickly
-* Support more node properties to interact with your device
 * More bootstrap-vue, components, vue.js magic, etc.
-* Homie 4 support
+* Homie 4 support (partly done)

 ### Installation